ans-group/docs.ukfast.co.uk/source/ecloud/vpc/vpn/point-to-site-vpn.md

 ### Managing your VPN Gateway

-You can manage your VPN Gateway from the VPN Gateway section of the GLASS portal, via the api, terraform, or cli tools.
+You can manage your VPN Gateway from the VPN Gateway section of the GLASS portal, via the API, Terraform, or CLI tools.

 You can view the status of your Gateway, the access hostname for new connections and view the number of user licenses in use.